voedger/reqmd/design.md

 ### Analysis

-Analysis is conducted in two separate passes: footnotes first, then annotations.
+Analysis is conducted in few separate passes:

+- ActionFootnote, ActionUpdateStatus
+- ActionAnnotate
+- ActionAddFileURL, ActionUpdateHash

 Construction of ActionFootnote and ActionUpdateStatus